 To begin, be sure to choose a micro SD card rather than a standard SD card.
 At this time, nearly all commercially available dash cams use micro SD cards (rather than SD cards) for storage.
 Additionally, most micro SD cards include an adapter that allows them to be used in a regular SD card plug.

-As mentioned above, dash cams are very demanding on micro SD cards.
+As mentioned above, dash cams, just like security cameras, are very demanding on micro SD cards.
 This is because, after the micro SD card runs out of storage space, the dash camera will overwrite the older videos.
 This loop repeats over and over, causing small amounts of permanent damage to the card each time.
 So, all micro SD cards have a limited lifespan.
 For this reason, it doesn’t make sense to overpay for a memory card with the hopes of it lasting forever.

 Due to the unique demands placed on memory cards by dash cams, many manufacturers void the card warranty when used by a dash camera.
 This is also true when used by other devices with a record-then-rewrite cycle, such as CCTV and security cameras.
 Cards like the Samsung EVO Plus state that use by a dash cam or security camera will void the warranty.